Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.feegrant.v1.MsgGrantAllowanceResponse"></a>
+<a name="lbm.feegrant.v1.MsgGrantFeeAllowanceResponse"></a>

-### MsgGrantAllowanceResponse
+### MsgGrantFeeAllowanceResponse
-MsgGrantAllowanceResponse defines the Msg/GrantAllowanceResponse response type.
+MsgGrantFeeAllowanceResponse defines the Msg/GrantAllowanceResponse response type.

-<a name="lbm.feegrant.v1.MsgRevokeAllowance"></a>
+<a name="lbm.feegrant.v1.MsgRevokeFeeAllowance"></a>

-### MsgRevokeAllowance
+### MsgRevokeFeeAllowance
-MsgRevokeAllowance removes any existing Allowance from Granter to Grantee.
+MsgRevokeFeeAllowance removes any existing Allowance from Granter to Grantee.

 | Field | Type | Label | Description |